FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 }
 ```

 Next you want to run `npm install` to get all needed libraries.

-The only other interesting thing to note is that this file has a `script` entry which allows you to start the server.
+This file has a `script` entry which allows you to start the server.
 The script that actually starts the server is what you will create next.

-### Starting the server
+### The server startup script

 This script starts up the express server and should be placed in `bin/www`.
-That may sound familiar because it is in the `package.json`.
+That may sound familiar because that is the exact path in the `start` script from `package.json`.

 ```javascript
 #!/usr/bin/env node